 P-12 [POWER GENERATION FROM RENEWABLE RESOURCES] RENEWABLE ENERGY PROJECTS

-SPA-1 Small scale renewable energy projects of less than 5 kW that are accessory to existing facilities or uses.
+SPA-1 Small scale renewable energy projects of less than 5 kW, excluding rooftop solar or photovoltaic systems under section 13-5-21(a)(4), that are accessory to existing facilities or uses.

-DEP-1 Renewable energy projects of less than 50 kW that are accessory to existing facilities or uses; including generation, conversion, and transmission facilities, and short access roads of less than one half of a mile.
+DEP-1 Renewable energy projects of less than 50 kW, excluding rooftop solar or photovoltaic systems under section 13-5-21(a)(4), that are accessory to existing facilities or uses; including generation, conversion, and transmission facilities, and short access roads of less than one half of a mile.
 Renewable energy projects shall minimize impacts to natural, cultural, and recreational resources, and shall be expedited in the application review and decision-making process.

-[(D-1)] BRD-1 [Hydroelectric, wind generation, ocean thermal energy conversion, wave, solar, geothermal, biomass, and other renewable power generation facilities from natural resources;] Renewable energy projects of more than 50kW; includes generation, conversion, and transmission facilities and access roads.
+[(D-1)] BRD-1 [Hydroelectric, wind generation, ocean thermal energy conversion, wave, solar, geothermal, biomass, and other renewable power generation facilities from natural resources;] Renewable energy projects of more than 50kW, excluding rooftop solar or photovoltaic systems under section 13-5-21(a)(4); includes generation, conversion, and transmission facilities and access roads.
 Renewable energy projects shall minimize impacts to natural, cultural, and recreational resources, and shall be expedited in the application review and decision-making process.
 A management plan, coastal hazard mitigation site plan, or both, [approved] reviewed simultaneously with the permit, is also required.

-BRD-2 Sea water air conditioning systems
+BRD-2 Sea water air conditioning systems.

 P-13 LAND AND RESOURCE MANAGEMENT